MewsSystems/gitbook-connector-api/websockets.md

 #### Price update event

-If the Connector integration is configured to receive price updates, it will receive events whenever a price is updated \(created\).
+If the Connector integration is configured to receive price updates, it will receive events whenever a rate price is updated \(created\).
+Events are related to rate base price update, price adjustment and category adjustment.

 | Property | Type |  | Description |
 | --- | --- | --- | --- |